Slab window: Geometry

-The geometry of a slab window depends primarily on the angle the ridge intersects the subduction zone and the dip angle of the down-going plate.
+The geometry of a slab window depends primarily on the angle the triggering feature (ridge or oceanic plate joint) intersects the subduction zone and the dip angle of the down-going plate.
 Other influential factors include the rates of divergence and subduction as well as heterogeneities found within specific systems.

-There are two end-member scenarios in terms of the geometry of a slab window: the first is when the subducted ridge is perpendicular to the trench, producing a V-shaped window, and the second is when the ridge is parallel to the trench, causing a rectangular window to form.
+In the case of a slab window forming due to ridge subduction, there are two end-member scenarios in terms of the geometry of a slab window: the first is when the subducted ridge is perpendicular to the trench, producing a V-shaped window, and the second is when the ridge is parallel to the trench, causing a rectangular window to form.

 Examples

 The North American Cordillera is a well-studied plate margin that provides a good example of the effects a slab window can have on an over-riding continental plate.
-Beginning in the Cenozoic, the fragmentation of the Farallon Plate as it subducted caused slab windows to open that then generated anomalous features in the North American Plate.
+Beginning in the Cenozoic, the fragmentation of the Farallon plate as it subducted caused slab windows to open, which then generated anomalous features in the North American plate.
 These effects include distinct fore-arc volcanism and extension in the plate which may be a contributing factor to the formation of the Basin and Range Province.
-The northward younging of Pemberton Belt volcanism in southwestern British Columbia, Canada may have been related to a northward moving slab window edge under North America 29 to 6.8 million years ago.
+The northward younging of Pemberton Belt volcanism in southwestern British Columbia, Canada, may have been related to a northward moving slab window edge under North America 29 to 6.8 million years ago.

 In addition to the fossil slab windows of the Cenozoic seen in North America, there are other regions along the Pacific Rim (e.g. in California, Mexico, Costa Rica, Patagonia and the Antarctic Peninsula) that exhibit active ridge subduction producing slab windows.

+The Caldas Tear in Colombia is another well-studied example of a slab window triggered by a more complex mechanism.
+There, one can observe a clear offset in the Wadati-Benioff zone which is thought to be caused by stress localization along an extinct spreading ridge (Sandra Ridge) from the collision of the Panama arc-indenter with northwestern South America.

+An oceanic plate joint-induced slab window has been inferred by seismic tomography under the Alaska Peninsula around the volcanoes Aniakchak and Mount Veniaminof.
+The region in the vicinity of these volcanoes present anomalously large calderas and a lack of slab-like structure below 150 km depth.
+Other oceanic plate joints are present in the Pacific Ocean which might yield more examples of oceanic plate joint-induced slab windows in the future.